 - Bike rentals at no extra cost

 Start your day with a scrumptious buffet breakfast.
 Choose from a range of pastries, fresh fruit, yogurt, cheeses, and smoked salmon – plus scrambled eggs, crepes, sausages, and bacon.

-The library, lounge, and exterior courtyard are a buzz of energy at happy hour where drinks and snacking menu from its restaurant are served to both hotel guests and those made through reservations for non-guests at the hotel.
+The library, lounge, and exterior courtyard are a buzz of energy at cocktail hour where drinks and snacking menu from its restaurant are served to both hotel guests and those made through reservations for non-guests at the hotel.